QubitPi/leadership-blogs/src/content/posts/architect/index.md

   trigger their sense of ownership.

   Architects usually can only suggest ideas; they do not have direct management authority, unlike directors and managers.
 This forces them to have to _sell_ their architectural approaches.
+If the other side is a bad ass, the advice below doesn't help, but in other case:

+  - Listen
+  - Don't defend
+  - Be gracious

+  because if we respond with anything other than gracious acceptance, we are asking for non-gracious behavior in response..

 - _Realizing that life is reflexive_

   When we are receiving negative feedback about something we have done and care about passionately, we may act as if the criticism is a personal attack rather than an evaluation of the work.

-- Acting as though words are seeds
+- _Word matters_

+  - Don't speak negatively about someone
+  - Look for opportunities to build relationships
+  - Learn to speak and hear words that emphasize the positive

+- _Integrity & Honesty_